ministryofjustice/operations-engineering/README.md

 3. **Install Dependencies:** `pip install -r python/requirements.txt`
 4. **Run a script:** `python -m bin.dormant_users # for example`

+## Naming Standards For Workflow Files

+To aide navigation, findability, standardisation and deprecation our of workflows - we have opted to follow a simple naming convetion for the different types of workflows that are contained within the repository.

+For this, we use a prefix in the workflow filename - to ensure similar workflows are next to each other in most local development environments and an emoji in the workflow name - to ensure it's easily findable in the GitHub Actions UI.

+Please ensure any new workflow files in prefixed with one of the below standards.

+#### `cicd-`

+For any workflow that is purely related to Continious Integreation and Continuios Deployment i.e. checks on PRs, deploying to environments etc.

+Prefix the workflow name with: ♻️

+#### `job-`

+For any workflow that relates to executing code that should be run periodically (whether automated or manual).
+This mainly relates to business processes that are automated to some degree.

+If the job is completely automated (i.e. runs on a defined schedule), prefix the workflow name with: 🤖

+If the job needs to be triggered manually, prefix the workflow name with: 🧑‍🔧

+#### `experiment-`

+For any workflow this is currently under testing, potentially for a proof-of-concept and isn't essential to any current process.

+Prefix the workflow name with: 🧪

 ## Support

 If you have any questions or need help with this repository, don't hesitate to contact us on the #ask-operations-engineering slack channel.